danbeam/danbeam.github.io/resume/index.md

 - lalive.com
 - savethegrunt.com

 I helped develop a custom CMS in PHP, PEAR / PECL, and MySQL.
-I helped on the front-end via UI feature work in HTML/CSS/JS/jQuery, learned the wonders of Apache's mod_rewrite, and did some security and performance analysis.
+I helped on the frontend via UI feature work in HTML/CSS/JS/jQuery, learned the wonders of Apache's mod_rewrite, and did some security and performance analysis.
 I ended up fixing issues systemic to all of AEG's websites dealing with XSS, SQL injection, and/or arbitrary execution exploits.

 ### Web Software Engineer @ [Mt.
 San Antonio College](https://www.mtsac.edu) (Jun 2007 – Jun 2009)